The Psychology Of Cutting Your Hair At Home

 Making a change like cutting your hair can feel good because you’re taking action.
 When you take action, there’s a feeling of accomplishment.

-PSYCHOLOGIST Suzanne Deggs-White
+PSYCHOLOGIST Suzanne Degges-White

 ”

 For a generation that has become increasingly dependent on outsourcing everything — from assembling Ikea furniture to prepping meals — the exhilaration that comes from doing something for yourself can be revelatory.
-Dr. Suzanne Deggs-White, a psychologist, professor, and chair of the department of counseling and higher education at Northern Illinois University, says that taking on tactile projects, like cutting your own hair, can tap a joy that might be lacking in quarantine.
+Dr. Suzanne Degges-White, a psychologist, professor, and chair of the department of counseling and higher education at Northern Illinois University, says that taking on tactile projects, like cutting your own hair, can tap a joy that might be lacking in quarantine.
 “Trauma and crisis stop us from feeling much more than the scary feelings for a while,” she says.
 “Making a change like cutting your hair can feel good because you’re taking action.
 When you take action, there’s a feeling of accomplishment.
 If you change your hair and it feels good, there’s a payoff — a freeing feeling that's like having agency in the world.”

 Advertisement